What Does Documenting Your SMS Mean

 - Implement safety policies before any other SMS implementation elements;

-- Make sure your policies capture company goals;
+- Make sure your policies capture company goals and objectives;

 - Make sure your policy documentation is concise and readable;